 Giving up can be seen in another dimension that is from the point of view of charity.
 There are many things we need to give up for others.
 There are many things that we have but are not in use by us; these we are called to give up in charity.

 - Take Up: This follows closely after giving up.
 To give up is to let go; to drop and to take up has to do with bringing in something new and better than what we gave up.
-We need to take up the new ways of relating with others, we have to give up hatred and take up forgiveness and mercy.
-We need to give up darkness and take up the light.
+We need to take up the new ways of relating to others, we have to give up hatred and take up forgiveness and mercy.
+We need to give up the darkness and take up the light.
 St. Paul in Romans (13:12) advised thus:

 The night is far spent; the day is at hand.
-Let us therefore cast off (give up) the works of darkness, and let us put on (take up) the armor of light.
+Let us, therefore, cast off (give up) the works of darkness, and let us put on (take up) the armor of light.

 - Lift Up: To lift up is to move something or someone from a lower region to a higher one.
 We are called upon lift up our minds and heart from material things to more spiritual realities.
 We need to lift up ourselves to God; submitting to God.
 We cannot truly pray except we lift up our minds and hearts to God.